jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SmallAngleDiffraction.rst

 Tabs for Peaks:

 .. figure:: media/SmallAngleDiffraction16.png
-   :align: center
+   :align: left
-   :width: 380px
+   :width: 45%

 “Use” – use the peak.
 No need to use peaks in order, can be mixed-and-matched

 “Distribution type” – peak shape